w3c/secure-payment-confirmation/explainer.md

 In this attack, a malicious third-party tries to use SPC (again with either legimitately or illictly obtained credentials) to initiate an unauthorized payment.
-The attack is infeasible:
+Such an attack has a low chance of success for several reasons:

 * When the attacker initiates SPC, the user will be shown an interface by the User Agent that clearly states the transaction details (including the payee